fhardison/fhardison.github.io/_posts/2018-11-08-limiting-vocabulary.md

 *Thinking about this brought me to the realization that I need to consider each form a word to be a separate word for the purpose of limiting vocabulary.*

-# What does this mean
+# What does this mean?

 ![](/assets/cynthiadelrio.jpg)